adamphillips/prototypical/README.md

 # Prototypical

 Prototypical facilitates easy prototyping within a Rails app.
-It does this by enabling a second folder for templates.
+It does this by enabling a secondary folder for templates.
 By default this folder is `app/prototypes`.

 ## Setup